Ajanta Caves: Caves of the later or Vakataka period

-Colonial era
+Colonial era/Rediscovery

 On 28 April 1819 a British officer named John Smith, of the 28th Cavalry, while hunting tigers was shown the entrance to Cave No. 10 when a local shepherd boy guided him to the location and the door.
 The caves were well known by locals already.
 Captain Smith went to a nearby village and asked the villagers to come to the site with axes, spears, torches, and drums, to cut down the tangled jungle growth that made entering the cave difficult.
+He first saw ceilings with beautiful and artistically drawn faces on them, then he noticed monastic halls which helped him identify their Buddhist origin.
 He then deliberately damaged an image on the wall by scratching his name and the date over the painting of a bodhisattva.
 Since he stood on a five-foot high pile of rubble collected over the years, the inscription is well above the eye-level gaze of an adult today.
 A paper on the caves by William Erskine was read to the Bombay Literary Society in 1822.

 Within a few decades, the caves became famous for their exotic setting, impressive architecture, and above all their exceptional and unique paintings.
 A number of large projects to copy the paintings were made in the century after rediscovery.
 In 1848, the Royal Asiatic Society established the "Bombay Cave Temple Commission" to clear, tidy and record the most important rock-cut sites in the Bombay Presidency, with John Wilson as president.
 In 1861 this became the nucleus of the new Archaeological Survey of India.